-You consider to study Data Science at Potsdam University but you are not sure whether you fulfill the subject specific requirements?
+You consider studying Data Science at Potsdam University but you are not sure whether you fulfill the subject-specific requirements?

-We ask for your understanding that we cannot assess academic eligibility prior to an application phase; it is a very time consuming process which can be done only once within a selection process.
+We ask for your understanding that we cannot assess academic eligibility before an application phase; it is a very time-consuming process that can be done only once within a selection process.

 Frequently asked questions about the application and documents are listed at the webpage Frequently asked questions about master's degree application via uni-assist.
 Further administrative questions shall be addressed to the Office of Student Affairs with the particular contact: postgraduate admission.

 Below we listed the frequently asked questions addressed to our study counselor.
 If you still seek advise especially in respect to the subject specific field of the program, feel invited to contact out study counselor.

 Here we list short answers to the most frequently asked questions regarding the Master's Program in Data Science.
 All information given here can also be found in the relevant regulation documents, in particular the

 Please read these documents (and possibly existing recent amendments - see here ) as well as the online information published by the University of Potsdam's Division of Student Affairs carefully.